-A unit member shall not be assigned to more than two (2) buildings per day and shall be provided with travel time of up to thirty (30) minutes between buildings when the buildings are located in two (2) different towns.
+A unit member shall not be assigned to more than two (2) buildings per day and shall be provided with travel time of thirty (30) minutes between buildings when the buildings are located in two (2) different towns.
+The District will make best efforts to provide priority parking near the entrance to the building.
 When a unit member travels between buildings within the same town, the unit member shall work out a mutually agreeable schedule with the Principal that permits reasonable travel time.